jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 The shape function `camb-thick` uses an airfoils geometry parameters to modify the airfoil.
 It is the most convinient methodas no care has to be taken for curvature artefacts or geometry constraints violations.
 ![Camber-Thickness](../images/shape_camb-thick.png)

-Per default these 6 parameteres of an airfoils geometry are used respectively modified:
+Per default these 6 parameteres - or design variables - of an airfoils geometry are used respectively modified:

 - Thickness
 - Thickness highpoint position